cs421sp22-homework/project-team-07-blackbox/README.md

 We use JUnit to do the unit test.
 The test code can be found in ``project-team-07-blackbox/code/backend/src/test/java/com/stylebox/``.

-We use Github Action to deploy the frontend and backend on Heroku automatically.
-The link can be seen on https://stylebox5.herokuapp.com/.
+We deploy the frontend and backend on Aliyun.
+The link can be seen on http://121.41.106.214/.